wayne-14e/Lexicon-AI/README.md

 The **Scratchpad** is your cognitive loading zone.
 - **Auto-Syncing**: Every keystroke is saved to your local browser storage instantly.
 - **Drafting Tool**: Use it to jot down words you encounter in readings or phonetic notes before they are "formalized" into a journal.
-- **One-Tap Export**: Clean your notes or copy the entire draft to your clipboard with a single click.

 ### 🤖 2.
 Intelligent AI Assembly
 Stop manual data entry.
 Input a raw list of words (comma or line-separated), and the **Assembly Engine** (`gemini-3-flash-preview`) does the rest: